Skip to main content

 Passing The Access Token

-When calling routes that are protected by Passport, your application's API consumers should specify their access token as a Bearer token in the Authorization header of their request.
+When calling routes that Passport protects, your application's API consumers should specify their access token as a Bearer token in the Authorization header of their request.
 For example, when using the Guzzle HTTP library:

 use Illuminate\Support\Facades\Http;